-- Add all remaining ingredients, except the beans, into the saucepan.
-Bring to the boil, then reduce heat and simmer covered for 20 minutes.
+- Then add all remaining ingredients, except the beans, into the saucepan.
+Bring to the boil.
+Then reduce heat and simmer covered for 20 minutes.
 Stirring occasionally.

-- Then add the beans and cook for a further 10 minutes, or until the barley is cooked.
-When cooked, barley will triple in volume but will remain a nutty, chewy texture.
+- Then add beans and cook for a further 10 minutes, or until the barley is cooked.
+When cooked, barley will triple in volume but remain nutty and chewy in texture.